naholav/dbscan-vs-kmeans/README.md

 # **Clustering Algorithms Comparison**

 This repository provides a framework for clustering analysis using **K-Means** and **DBSCAN** algorithms.
-The project compares their performance on standardized and non-standardized datasets.
-Additionally, it generates visualizations to highlight the impact of standardization on clustering performance.
+The project demonstrates the effect of data standardization on clustering performance and includes visualizations for deeper insights into the results.

 ---

+## **Project Overview**

+This project evaluates the performance of clustering algorithms on standardized and non-standardized datasets.
+Key objectives include:

+1. **Clustering Analysis**: Compare the performance of K-Means and DBSCAN.
+2. **Impact of Standardization**: Highlight how standardizing the data affects clustering results.
+3. **Visualizations**: Generate plots to visualize clusters and performance metrics.

+---

 ## **Datasets**

 ### **1. `pricerunner_aggregate 2.csv`**
-- Contains information about products and merchants used for clustering.
+- Contains product and merchant information used for clustering.
-- Key columns:
+- **Key Columns**:
   - `Product ID`
   - `Merchant ID`